Thank you for reading our post, please rate this article at the end.

 Made to Order

-As noted, there are Scamps out in the world that are available to purchase used.
+As noted, used Scamps are available for purchase.
 These Scamps may be older, but they were also made in the same small-town way.

 Owners of older Scamps may get a trailer that was made to order for a prior owner but still holds its personal touch and care in manufacturing.